zowe/docs-site/docs/getting-started/overview.md

 # Zowe overview

-Zowe&trade; is an open source software within the Open Mainframe Project which provides both a extensible framework, and a set of tools that allow mainframe development and operation teams to securely manage, develop, and automate resources and services on z/OS family mainframes.
+Zowe&trade; is an open source software which provides both an extensible framework, and a set of tools that allow mainframe development and operation teams to securely manage, develop, and automate resources and services on z/OS family mainframes.
 Zowe offers modern interfaces to interact with z/OS and allows users to interact with the mainframe system in a way that is similar to what they experience on cloud platforms today.
 Users can work with these interfaces as delivered or through plug-ins and extensions created by customers or third-party vendors.
 All members of the IBM Z platform community, including Independent Software Vendors (ISVs), System Integrators, and z/OS consumers, benefit from the modern and open approach to mainframe computing delivered by Zowe.